yasenhorozov/esp-hosted-mcu-biser/docs/bluetooth_design.md

 > Check that the memory requirement for your preferred Bluetooth host
 > stack can be satisfied on the Host.

+> [!WARNING]
+> The ESP32 only supports Bluetooth v4.2.
+If you are using a ESP32 as
+> the co-processor, the host Bluetooth stack must also be v4.2.

 ESP-Hosted is Bluetooth stack agnostic.
 To showcase ESP-Hosted's Bluetooth support, both `esp-nimble` and `esp-bluedroid` are used here.
 Users can use their own preferred Bluetooth stack with some